tokenetes/website/content/docs/configuration-guide/tratteria-config.md

 ##### Environment Variables

 Use environment variables to securely handle sensitive information, such as API tokens.
-These variables are automatically resolved during runtime at Tratteria service.
-Tratteria service reads the environment variables without writing them to the configuration file.
+These variables are automatically resolved during runtime at Tokenetes service.
+Tokenetes service reads the environment variables without writing them to the configuration file.